-Pregnancy Discrimination Attorney in Pasadena
+Pasadena Pregnancy Discrimination Attorney

 Is your employer treating you differently due to a pregnancy?
 Under California’s Disability Leave and Title VII of the Civil Rights Act of 1964, it is illegal for an employer to discriminate against an employee on protected characteristics, including on the basis of sex.
 Pregnancy discrimination is a form of sex discrimination.

-Our pregnancy discrimination lawyer in Pasadena has extensive experience standing up for victims of illegal discrimination.
+Our pregnancy discrimination attorney in Pasadena has extensive experience standing up for victims of illegal discrimination.
 At Mark Charles Law, we aggressively fight on behalf of our clients to secure the best possible outcome for their case.
 We have nearly 20 years of experience standing up for state and federal employment laws that protect pregnant women from unlawful employment discrimination.

 Attorney Charles is an employment lawyer serving clients in Arcadia, Alhambra, and the San Gabriel Valley.
 Discuss your case with a legal representative by calling (626) 844-7710.

 What Are My Rights as a Pregnant Employee?